Space, Borders, territoriality

 In progress.
 Somatic States: On Cartography, Geobodies, Bodily Integrity

-Under contract.
+In progress.
 On the Russia-China Border (co-authored with Caroline Humphrey).
-Cambridge: Harvard University Press
+Under contract with Harvard University Press

 2015 | Sinophobia: Anxiety, Violence, and the Making of Mongolian Identity.
 Honolulu: University of Hawai’i Press.

 In progress.
-Volumetric States: Sovereign Spaces, Material Boundaries, and the Territorial Imagination
+Volumetric States: Sovereign Spaces, Material Boundaries, and the Territorial Imagination.
+Under contract with Duke University Press

 Forthcoming .
 Yellow Perils: China Narratives in the Contemporary World (co-edited with Sören Urbansky).
 Honolulu: University of Hawai’i Press